SmartDataAnalytics/KEEN-Model-Zoo/bioinformatics/ComPath/readme.md

-# KGE Model for ComPath
+# KGE Models for ComPath

 This directory contains KGE models trained on ComPath [1].
 The ComPath dataset contains inter- and intra-database pathway mappings that represent equivalent and hierarchically related pathways.
 The resources included